 This fingerprint-resistant version of the Maytag 36-inch French door refrigerator has plenty of bells and whistles.
 There are electronic controls, FreshLock crispers, three adjustable half-width shelves, three adjustable gallon door bins, and wire and plastic baskets for organizing frozen food.
 LED lighting on the interior makes food easy to see, and an automatic defrost helps reduce build-up in the freezer.

-All in all, the 35.6 x 35.25 x 70.1-inch refrigerator has a total capacity of 24.7 cubic feet of space.
+All in all, the refrigerator has a total capacity of 24.7 cubic feet of space.
 The ice maker is efficient, with a filtered water dispenser built-in on the door’s exterior.
 Those who prefer black or white can opt for those colors instead, rather than the fingerprint-proof stainless.

 Best Under-the-Counter: Thor Kitchen 24-inch Double-Drawer Built-in Compact Refrigerator

 In some modern homes or outdoor kitchens, an under-the-counter refrigerator may be what the space calls for.
-If so, opt for this stainless-steel model from Thor, which measures 23.5 x 23.4 x 34.2 inches and has a 5.3-cubic foot capacity.
+If so, opt for this stainless-steel model from Thor, which is under 3 feet tall and has a 5.3-cubic foot capacity.

 An interior light offers a view of everything, and a temperature control panel helps adjust cooling from 34 to 46 degrees.
 A double slide-out drawer offers as much space as is possible for an under-the-counter appliance.
 Ventilating cooling protects food and keeps it at a consistent temperature, and a weather-proof design keeps the electronics safe.
 Thor also offers a 1-year manufacturer’s warranty in case anything goes wrong.

-The GE GSS25GSHSS 36-inch Side-by-Side Refrigerator (view at Wayfair) offers plenty of room and plenty of features for a middle-of-the-road price, making it our top pick.
-An ice and water dispenser and adjustable shelving are just two of the great bonuses in this well-equipped fridge.
+The Samsung RS27T5561SR 26.7-Cubic-Foot Family Hub Side by Side Smart Refrigerator (view at ABT) offers plenty of room and plenty of features, making it our top pick.
+Smart features and other advanced technologies are just two of the great bonuses in this well-equipped fridge.

 What to Look for When Buying a Refrigerator